reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 ### Must-have

+1. All MQTT topics for main device, child device and services must start with a common prefix like `tedge/`, so that all tedge traffic can be filtered out easily from all other data being exchanged over the MQTT broker.
-1. The topics must capture the source of that data that is exchanged through that message: whether it came from the tedge device, a child device or a service on any one of them.
+1. The MQTT messages must capture the source of that data that is exchanged through that message: whether it came from the tedge device, a child device or a service on any one of them.
+   Keeping them in the topics would make source-based filtering of messages easier.
-1. A topic structure to receive telemetry data from services running on a device (main or child), which can't be associated to the main device or some child device, but must be associated to a logical service entity that is linked to that device.
+1. A separate topic structure to exchange data with services running on a device (main or child) which is different from the topics of the device itself.
-1. Consistency in the topic structures for the main device, child device and services
-1. Support nested child devices so that telemetry data and commands can be received from/sent to child devices of child devices. deployments with at least 3 levels of nesting: a thin-edge device, its children and grand-children are not uncommon.
+1. Support nested child devices so that telemetry data and commands can be exchanged with child devices of child devices. deployments with at least 3 levels of nesting: a thin-edge device, its children and grand-children are not uncommon.
-1. When device IDs are used in topics, it is expected that all nested child devices under a thin-edge device are unique.
-   They need not be globally unique or even unique across multiple thin-edge devices.
-1. If child devices can not ensure uniqueness in their IDs, a registration step with thin-edge can be used to get unique IDs under the thin-edge namespace.
+1. A registration service provided by thin-edge to provide unique IDs for requesting child devices.
-   This registration step must be optional for devices with unique IDs.
+   This registration step must be optional for devices if they can guarantee unique IDs on their own.
 1. Support the following kinds of filtering with minimal effort (ideally with a single wildcard subscription):
    * All data from thin-edge device excluding everything else(other services and child devices)
    * All data from all child devices excluding those from thin-edge device and services